developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 <img alt="image" style="height:100px" src="../images/banner.jpg"/>
 _Click image to enlarge; ESC to cancel_.
 <br>

-* [Config](../stagingprofiles/#iiconfigure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow barcodes or binary (`.bin`) files for deployment through a USB port or NFC tag.
-The number of settings created in this section affects the number of barcodes and/or `.bin` files generated to configure device(s).

 > **NOTE: The Rapid Deployment (RD) Config section appears only if Legacy Mode is turned on in the [Settings](../gettingstarted/?settings#stagenowmenu) screen**.
 Setting information entered in the RD Config section is stored within RD barcodes.

-* [Deployment](../stagingprofiles/#deployment) includes settings that do not reside in StageNow barcodes or NFC tags.
-It is represented as a file on the StageNow deployment server and therefore **requires a network connection**.
-Reading the barcode or NFC tag created in the Config section connects the client device to the server and points to this file for deployment.

-> **NOTE**: The Deployment section does NOT appear in "Connect Network," "Manage Device Security" or "Wipe a Device" Wizards.

-* [Review](../stagingprofiles/#review) presents all settings information entered in the Config and Deployment sections in a single page for easy confirmation.
-From here, the administrator can return to any setting to update it, add comments to the Profile and finish creating the Profile.

-* [Publish](../stagingprofiles/#publish) allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as to test, publish and stage the Profile.

 -----